 The Hidden Costs No Vendor Shows You

 Key takeaway: HubSpot's TCO is 3-5x its sticker price.
 Brevo's TCO is still lowest despite hidden costs.
 Customer.io's TCO is high due to required engineering resources.
-Always budget for 2x the annual subscription cost minimum to account for implementation, training, and integrations.
+Always budget for 2-5x the annual subscription cost, depending on the platform, to account for implementation, training, and integrations.

 Migration Playbook: Switching Platforms Without Data Loss

-Migrating between marketing automation platforms is the #1 reason buyers hesitate to switch—fear of losing data, breaking workflows, and disrupting campaigns.
-Use this 4-step framework to de-risk migrations, based on 200+ Improvado-supported platform switches.
+Migrating between marketing automation platforms is the #1 reason buyers hesitate to switch - fear of losing data, breaking workflows, and disrupting campaigns.
+Use this 4-step framework to de-risk migrations, built from recurring patterns in Improvado-supported platform switches.

 Step 1: Audit Current Data and Workflows (Week 1-2)